blanatole/Clickbait-Classification-LLMs/README.md

 # Clickbait Classification using LLM Fine-tuning

 A complete pipeline for detecting clickbait headlines using fine-tuned BERT-family models and LoRA/QLoRA-adapted large language models.
-Optimized for an RTX A6000 (48 GB VRAM) but configurable for any CUDA GPU.
+Optimized for high-end CUDA GPUs but configurable for various hardware setups.

 ## 📑 Table of Contents